What is a THATCamp?

 Is THATCamp a nonprofit organization?

 No, THATCamp is not a registered nonprofit; it has no official organizational existence.
-The “THATCamp” name and logo are trademarked by George Mason University (which is itself of course a nonprofit).
-The Roy Rosenzweig Center for History and New Media at George Mason University retains the rights to say who can use the “THATCamp” name and logo, but we basically license them to anyone who agrees to the (easy) terms on our Registry page.
+The “THATCamp” name and logo are trademarked; the trademark was originally held by George Mason University (which is itself of course a nonprofit) but has been transferred (in 2015) to the Corporation for Digital Scholarship.
+The trademark allows control over who can use the “THATCamp” name and logo, but they are licensed to anyone who agrees to the (easy) terms on our Registry page.
 (See also below.)
 Each THATCamp raises its own funds, recruits its own volunteers, and is run in its own manner.
 THATCamp is hyper-decentralized: the only full-time THATCamp employee ever was Dr. Amanda French, THATCamp Coordinator for 2010-2014.
 Her salary was paid for by a grant from the Mellon Foundation.
 All original THATCamp code is GNU-licensed, and all original THATCamp text, images, audio, and video are Creative Commons-licensed.

 Is my event a THATCamp?

 The term “THATCamp,” as mentioned above, is trademarked by the Roy Rosenzweig Center for History and New Media.
-You can call your event a THATCamp as long as you register it and agree to the terms, which are as follows:
+RRCHNM allows you to call your event a THATCamp as long as you register it and agree to the terms, which are as follows:

 I agree that our THATCamp will be…